Customer Loyalty & Rewards

 Challenges of Loyalty Partnerships

-• Identifying like-minded companies who are willing to engage in partner marketing without resources such as brand catalogues and matrix to ascertain alliance strength and relevance
+• Identifying like-minded companies who are willing to engage in partner marketing.

 • Rewards must be mutually beneficial to both brands and can become subjects of disputes and long-winding negotiations

-• Some form of tech is required for integration and to facilitate transparency of results
+• Tech required for integration and to facilitate transparency of results

 • Goals between partners can often become misaligned